carpentries-incubator/reproducible-publications-quarto/episodes/02-basic-rstudio.md

 ## Getting Around RStudio

-Throughout this lesson, we're going to teach you some of the fundamentals of using R Markdown as part of your RStudio workflow.
+Throughout this lesson, we're going to teach you some of the fundamentals of using Quarto as part of your RStudio workflow.

 We'll be using RStudio: a free, open source R Integrated Development Environment (IDE).
 It provides a built in editor, works on all platforms